AlexanduhHi/STM32Cube_HAL_MIDI_Lib/README.md

-# STM32Cube HAL MIDI Library
+# STM32Cube HAL MIDI Input Library
 A simple MIDI Input library for use with STM32CubeIDE utilizing CubeMX and HAL interfaces for U(S)ART Rx comms with DMA and callbacks.

 __IMPORTANT HARDWARE INITIALIZATION INSTRUCTIONS:__